ksyselena1/ISST-database/documents/design-journey.md

 ### Describe your Catalog (Milestone 1)
 > What will your collection be about?
 What types of attributes will you keep track of for the *things* in your catalog?
 1-2 sentences.

+My collection will be about a course catalog for ISST majors.
+There will be attributes for larger categories for the major requirements like Liberal Studies requirement, major-approved elective requirement, major core requirements, etc. These will keep track of each courses that go underneath each category.

 ### Target Audience(s) (Milestone 1)
 > Tell us about your target audience(s).

+My target audience will be anyone interested in becoming a ISST major to show them options of courses they would be taking, or students who are already in an ISST major, looking for courses to take.

 ### Design Patterns (Milestone 1)
 > Review some existing catalog that are similar to yours.
 List the catalog's you reviewed here.
 Write a small reflection on how you might use the design patterns you identified in your review in your own catalog.

+I reviewed Cornell's course rosters, Cornell Engineering's liberal studies catalog, Cornell's degree requirements page on Information Science website, as well as Cornell's Courses of Study Search.
+These catalogs use broader categories to organize each type and branch into smaller items.
+They also organize using a specfic order like alphabetizing or using numerical codes.

 ## Design & Planning (Milestone 2)